derektolliver/derektolliver.github.io/_posts/2017-10-1-week-five.md

 was due so turning it in was just ensuring we had everything prepared.
 I like how everything turned out, but I'm excited to get to work on the next assignment because we get to make the front end a little nicer by using React and start creating a better backend.
-The project is very interesting and a big reason I took this class and its going well so that's nice.
+The project is very interesting and a big reason I took this class.
+So far its been going quite well! :)

 ### What's in your way?
 Currently I have some concerns about our exam coming up.
 I took OOP a couple of semesters ago but